 All business owners should have an EMV smart card-ready terminal!

-Due to the increase in security that the EMV smart card provides the United States has moved to converting cards and terminals over to be EMV enabled.
+Due to the increase in security that the EMV smart card provides the United States has moved to convert cards and terminals over to be EMV enabled.
 The card companies (Visa, MasterCard, Discover and so on) implement the smart cards and greatly encourage their use by setting a ‘liability shift’ date.
 What does a liability shift mean when it comes to EMV smart cards?
 It means as of the date that is set, for each card brand of the liability shift, the merchant becomes liable for any fraud that stems from transaction systems that are not EMV capable.

 To protect your business by accepting the EMV smart cards you may want to consider getting an EMV smart card ready terminal in your business.
 We offer both the Ingenico iCT220 & Ingenico iWL255 EMV smart card capable terminals free along with our month to month agreement.
 We took things a step further with the terminals we offer since they also support NFC (near field communication).
 This means the terminal can also accept payments from Apple Pay, Samsung Pay, and Google Wallet allowing the customer to pay with a smart-phone, smart-watch, or tablet.